katholiek-onderwijs-vlaanderen/sri4node/README.md

                         authors: {},
                         themes: {},
                         html: {},
-                        // Reference to another resource of type */persons*.
+                        // Reference to another resource of type /persons.
                         // (mapping of 'persons' is not shown in this example)
-                        person: {references : '/persons'}
+                        editor: {references : '/persons'}
                     },
                     // After read, update, insert or delete
                     // you can perform extra actions.